 The box contains the charger itself and a USB-C to USB-C charging cable.

-USB C Charger, RAVPower 90W 2-Port Wall Charger PD 3.0 GaN Tech Type C Fast Charging Adapter Compatible with MacBook Pro Air, iPad Pro, iPhone 11 Pro Max XR XS X, Galaxy S9 S8 and More (Black)
+USB C Charger, RAVPower 90W 2-Port Wall Charger PD 3.0 GaN Tech Type C Fast Charging Adapter Compatible with MacBook Pro Air, iPad Pro, iPhone 11 Pro Max XR XS X SE2, Galaxy S9 S8, Nintendo and More

 The RAVPower packs enough power into its housing to breathe life back into a MacBook Pro, thanks to its generous 90W output.
 Two USB-C ports allow simultaneous charging of two devices.